selimslab/selimslab.github.io/_NOTES/natural-sciences/classical-physics.md

 The physics known by 1905 is the foundation of modern technology

-Here all of it, in one table.
+Here all in one table.

 ![](/static/img/classical.png)